Can I Qualify to take cash out of my home?

 Option 1 is to refinance your existing mortgage with a home equity first mortgage.
 The new loan amount is the amount needed to pay off your existing mortgage plus the amount of cash you want to take out.

-The biggest advantage of this option is that interest rates are still low.
-For many folks, they may be able to get a lower fixed rate on a home equity refinance than their current mortgage rate.
-And because a home equity loan must be no more than 80% of your home's value, the loan will not have mortgage insurance, and most folks can choose whether or not they want to escrow for property taxes and insurance.
+Because a home equity loan must be no more than 80% of your home's value, the loan will not have mortgage insurance, and you may be able to choose not to escrow for property taxes and insurance.
 Some folks like that added flexibility.

 Option 2